Beauty as Medicine: Why Aesthetics Matter More Than Ever

 This isn’t just poetry.
 It’s neuroscience.

-Our brains are constantly scanning the environment for cues of safety or threat.
+Our brains constantly scan for cues of safety or threat.

 2. Beauty Is Permission to Feel

-In hard seasons, we often prioritise function over feeling.
+In hard seasons, we often pare life back to function.

-You’re allowed to feel moved — even now, especially now.
+You’re allowed to make space for emotion—even now, especially now.

 3. A Beautiful Space Becomes a Sacred One

-When we take time to make a space beautiful — even in quiet, subtle ways — we’re not being frivolous.
+When we take time to make a space beautiful—even in small ways—we’re not being frivolous.

-Why we tuck a flower into a jar by the sink.
+Why we put a flower in a jar by the sink.

 Why we choose linen over polyester, even when no one else will see it.